onqtam/headjack/docs/why/2_SYSTEM.md

 # SECTION: War
 ██████████████████████████████████████████████████████████████████

+the biggest contributor as an entity to global warming is The Pentagon

 > "WAR is a racket.
 It always has been.
 It is possibly the oldest, easily the most profitable, surely the most vicious.
 It is the only one international in scope.
 It is the only one in which the profits are reckoned in dollars and the losses in lives." - [Smedley D. Butler](https://www.goodreads.com/quotes/816646-war-is-a-racket-it-always-has-been-it-is)

 > "It's not radical Islam that worries the US - it's independence." - [Noam Chomsky](https://www.goodreads.com/quotes/343018-it-s-not-radical-islam-that-worries-the-us----it-s)